falk-werner/webfuse/doc/protocol.md

 ## Methods

-Since `webfuse2` aims to communicate the `libfuse API` over a `websocket` connection, `webfuse2` methods are tightly connected to [fuse operations](https://libfuse.github.io/doxygen/structfuse__operations.html) which itself have a tight connection to `posix filesystem operations`.
-Therefore, additional information about most `webfuse2` operations can be found in the [fuse operations documentation](https://libfuse.github.io/doxygen/structfuse__operations.html) and / or the [man pages](https://man7.org/index.html).
+Since `webfuse` aims to communicate the `libfuse API` over a `websocket` connection, `webfuse` methods are tightly connected to [fuse operations](https://libfuse.github.io/doxygen/structfuse__operations.html) which itself have a tight connection to `posix filesystem operations`.
+Therefore, additional information about most `webfuse` operations can be found in the [fuse operations documentation](https://libfuse.github.io/doxygen/structfuse__operations.html) and / or the [man pages](https://man7.org/index.html).

 ### access